RichardWarburton/lambda-behave/README.md

 ### More Details

-[The wiki](https://github.com/RichardWarburton/lambda-behave/wiki) is the source for more information.
+Over time [The wiki](https://github.com/RichardWarburton/lambda-behave/wiki) will be fleshed out with more information including how-tos and guides.

 ### How to contribute

+Contributions are welcome and appreciated.

-Patches should be submitted as github pull requests, issues filed via [the github project](https://github.com/RichardWarburton/lambda-behave).
+ * Patches should be submitted as [github pull requests](https://github.com/RichardWarburton/lambda-behave/pulls)
+ * Issues should be filed via [the github project](https://github.com/RichardWarburton/lambda-behave/issues)
  * CI Build status: ![Build Status](https://travis-ci.org/RichardWarburton/lambda-behave.svg?branch=master)
+ * A list of key authors and contributors can be found in [the authors file](https://raw.githubusercontent.com/RichardWarburton/lambda-behave/master/AUTHORS.md)

 Have fun!